Bastardkb/Skeletyl/README.md

 The STL, STEP and Fusion files are included in this Github.
 Feel free to modify them at length.
 The files are on a non-commercial license, so this is for personal projects only - please do not use those to sell them.

-Please find detailed instructions on the online documentation.
+Please find detailed instructions on the online documentation linked below.

 There is also a version that uses a blackpill with its shield PCB, in the `V3/blackpill` folder.
 The position of the audio jack and usb-c holes are slightly different.